-Course No CO01-520234 ECTS 5 Module Affiliation CO01-Biomed Biomedicine Workload (hrs / sem) 125 Level Bachelor 2nd Year CORE
+Course No CO01-520234 ECTS 5 Module Affiliation Workload (hrs / sem) Level 1.
+COUT-DIOMEO DIOMEOICINE Contact Time: 35,00 Private Study: 90,00 Bachelor 2nd Year CORE

 This lecture builds on the CHOICE module "Cell Biology".
-The course intends to give a more detailed and advanced understanding of cell biology on the basis of the biochemical features of cellular macromolecules.
-The biogenesis and molecular architecture of cellular compartments will be discussed in light of their function to enable and optimize biochemical reactions, which are necessary for all cells to perform their biological functions.
-Furthermore, the focus will be on the regulation of cellular processes and their integration in tissue formation and the evolution of multicellular organisms.
-Key processes include: gene expression and protein synthesis, protein folding and delivery, cell division, signal transduction, repair mechanisms, apoptosis and degradation.
-Finally, the complexity of cellular systems and the importance of their macromolecular constituents become most obvious upon loss of function, either during aging or in certain disorders that have been characterized on the molecular level.
-Therefore, biomedical implications will be included wherever possible.
+The course intends to give a more detailed and advanced understanding of the complexity of cellular systems.
+It will address the molecular architecture of cells, the regulation of key cellular processes and their integration in tissue formation and the evolution of multicellular organisms.
+In this context, gene expression, protein turnover, energy metabolism, signal transduction as well as molecular quality control management and repair will be discussed to elucidate the mechanisms underlying cell proliferation, cell differentiation and cell death.
+Finally, the consequences of cellular alterations (e.g., mutations, loss of homeostasis, stress) will be discussed and biomedical implications will be included wherever possible.